 Consuming a variety of nutrient-rich foods at lunch can prevent that almost inevitable mid-afternoon energy crash.
 There are two methods that can help you build a healthy lunch: the “Key 3” method or the MyPlate method.

 The “Key 3” Method

-There are 3 key nutrients we want to include in a balanced lunch for optimal energy levels and nutrient density: fiber, protein, and healthy fats.
+There are 3 key nutrients we want to include in a balanced lunch (and all meals really!) for optimal energy levels and nutrient density: fiber, protein, and healthy fats.